top of page

 there is a waterfall.

-the artist Murat_Mevlana_Temel.
+walking with the artist Murat_Mevlana_Temel

 Uzun ince bir yoldayım